 The ISA exists to supplement the efforts of independent fans, coordinate between the supporters groups and act as liaison between all fans and the Chicago Fire Soccer Club.
 As a non-profit organization, a board of directors is elected yearly at the Annual General Meeting in February by the assembled supporters.

-The ISA uses money raised and donated to offer discounted road trip packages to encourage fans to support the team away from TOYOTA PARK, produce section related merchandise, pay for in-stadium tifo displays and make charitable donations to the Chicago Fire Foundation.
+The ISA uses money raised and donated to offer discounted road trip packages to encourage fans to support the team away from SeatGeek Stadium, produce section related merchandise, pay for in-stadium tifo displays and make charitable donations to the Chicago Fire Foundation.

 Established in 1998, the Arsonists originally occupied Section 16 at old Soldier Field.
 They have come and gone several times from Section 8 proper, but remain a respected fan group to this day.